edurant/edurant.github.io/advising/msml.md

 * [Dr. Berisha][Dr. Berisha]: Machine/deep learning, image processing, time-series data analysis.
 In general, my research centers around the application of machine learning algorithms in the fields of biomedicine and remote sensing.
 My most recent efforts have concentrated on two significant applications.
 Firstly, I have been exploring the integration of deep learning with hyperspectral mid-infrared imaging to enhance cancer diagnosis.
 Secondly, my research is dedicated to the application of deep learning techniques in the analysis of ECG data for the diagnosis of cardiovascular, brain injury, and respiratory diseases.
 * [Dr. Bukowy][Dr. Bukowy]: Data Science, Experimental Design, Machine Learning, and Image Processing.
 Specifically, I have a lot of experience in medical image processing in bright field histology and MRI sequences for object detection.
 * [Dr. Durant][Dr. Durant]: Signal processing, real-time systems, audio
+* [Dr. Flynn][Dr. Flynn]: Software Development, Software Process, Databases, Video Game Development.
+I’m interested in serving as a committee member on capstone projects, particularly when those projects involve aspects of software development or database integration.
 * [Dr. Imas][Dr. Imas]: Medical imaging processing applications in neurology, cardiology and oncology, as well as electrophysiological applications of digital signal processing (e.g., EEG, ECG, EGM signals)
 * [Dr. Kedziora][Dr. Kedziora]: Data science, statistics, machine learning, reinforcement learning
-* [Dr. Flynn][Dr. Flynn]: Software Development, Software Process, Databases, Video Game Development.
-I’m interested in serving as a committee member on capstone projects, particularly when those projects involve aspects of software development or database integration.
+* [Dr. Lukas][Dr. Lukas]: TinyML, Robotics, Autonomy, and embedded electronics
 * [Dr. Nowling][Dr. Nowling]: Data science, ML and data-intensive systems (production, recommendation, distributed, etc.)
 * [Dr. Urbain][Dr. Urbain]: Natural language processing, medical image processing, graph machine learning
 * [Dr. Wright][Dr. Wright]: I am an astronomer with experience using machine learning for background rejection and object classification in optical images.
 I look forward to advising projects that involve astronomical data sets of any kind.